 Why is Srebrenica everywhere, yet Krajina barely gets a mention?
-On April 15, Croatian Gen. Ante Gotovina was found guilty of war crimes and crimes against humanity by the International Criminal Tribunal for the former Yugoslavia (ictyf) for what he did in Krajina.
+On April 15, Croatian Gen. Ante Gotovina was found guilty of war crimes and crimes against humanity by the International Criminal Tribunal for the former Yugoslavia (icty) for what he did in Krajina.
 It was hardly mentioned in the press.
-Ratko Mladic is captured.
-It’s all over the papers.
+When Ratko Mladic was captured on May 26, it was all over the papers.

 Serbia’s earliest defeat came in the PR war.
 Early on, Serbia’s enemies engaged Ruder Finn, an American public relations firm, to get their message out.
 James Harff, director of Ruder Finn’s Global Public Affairs section, boasted about his success against Serbia.

-“Nobody understood what was going on in (former) Yugoslavia,” he said in an October 1993 interview.
+“Nobody understood what was going on in (former) Yugoslavia,” he said in an October 1993 interview with French journalist Jacques Merlino.
 “The great majority of Americans were probably asking themselves in which African country Bosnia was situated.”